History of slavery in Massachusetts: Enslavement of indigenous peoples

 The European enslavement of indigenous peoples in New England began with English sailors travelling though the region in the 16th and early 17th centuries, decades before the establishment of the Massachusetts Bay Colony.
 In 1605, James Rosier described in detail how he and his shipmates captured five Wabanaki men in what is today Maine: "it was as much as five or sixe of us could doe to get them into the light horseman.
 For they were strong and so naked as our best hold was by their long haire on their heads."
 Rosier and his shipmates took the captives to London, where they apparently hoped to instruct them in English and extract knowledge of Wabanaki government that might give them an advantage against their European competitors in the race to establish colonies in North America.
-Nine years later, in 1614, English sea captain Thomas Hunt captured twenty-four Native Americans during a voyage to New England with John Smith.
+Nine years later, in 1614, English sea captain Thomas Hunt abducted twenty-four Native Americans during a voyage to New England with John Smith.
 Plymouth Governor William Bradford later recalled that Hunt's goal was "to sell them for slaves in Spaine."
-One of Hunt's captives, a man named Tisquantum, defied this goal and eventually found himself in England, where he was able to learn English, return to North America, and famously assist the Plymouth colonists in 1621.
+One of Hunt's captives, a man named Squanto, made his way from Spain to England, where he learnt English, returned to North America, and assisted the Plymouth colonists in 1621.

 Following the establishment of Plymouth Colony in 1620 and the Massachusetts Bay Colony in 1630, the colonists quickly incorporated the practice of enslaving indigenous people into the economic, social, and political fabric of New England.
-In the first decades of English colonization, the primary mode of enslavement was the taking captives during war.
+In the first decades of colonization, the primary mode of enslavement was the taking captives during war.
 This practice became especially prevalent during the Pequot War from 1636 to 1638.
 In the early days of the fighting, colonists brought Pequot captives from various small conflicts to the Massachusetts General Court, where they declared them officially enslaved.
-In an early example, the Court ordered in October of 1636 that a Pequot person named Chausop "bee kept a slave for life to worke" within the colony.
+In an early example, the Court ordered in October 1636 that a Pequot person named Chausop "bee kept a slave for life to worke" within the colony.
 As the fighting escalated and the number of captives increased, however, the colonists began trading in enslaved Pequots on a much greater scale.
 They ceased to rely on the General Court and adopted a more ad hoc approach, selling captives into slavery without a legal declaration.
 Prior to 1641, no statutes guided this emerging trade in indigenous slaves.
 Instead, as historian Margaret Newell has argued, the colonists acted in self-interest and justified their practice after the fact, by referring to existing European notions of a just war (a theory later codified in the Body of Liberties).
 As noted by American historian Wendy Warren in her 2016 work New England Bound: Slavery and Colonization in Early America, "the movement of enslaved and captured people around the Atlantic world also was, by the seventeenth century, an accepted reality."